millerpeterson/millerpeterson.github.io/_posts/2016-08-29-genetic-byte-beats-2.markdown

 {% endhighlight %}

 `sample-gen` is a function that would take one argument, essentially the "t" in byte beat formulas.
-There's a bit of math using `rate-ratio` - basically this allows you to stretch or compress a formula by manipulating its sample rate.
-This function mutates a global clock reference to increment the byte beat "t" value, but if I had to do it again I would try to do this with a closure.
-This approach
+There's a bit of math using `rate-ratio` - this allows you to stretch or compress a formula by manipulating its sample rate.
+This function mutates a global clock reference to increment the byte beat "t" value; if I had to do it again I would try to do this with a closure.

-Having a way to play the byte beats, I wanted to try out some of the awesome [existing byte beat formulas](https://github.com/erlehmann/algorithmic-symphonies).
+Now that I had a way to play the byte beats, I wanted to try out some of the awesome [existing byte beat formulas](https://github.com/erlehmann/algorithmic-symphonies).
 At first I tried manually re-writing some of the famous ones in ClojureScript.
 Here's the ClojureScript version of the famous `t * ((t>>12 | t>>8) & 63 & t>>4)`: